WIMM-IT/ceph-reweight-by-util/README.md

 This tool primarily just addresses that deficiency.

 Features:
-- analyse "up" not "current" util, so can run during a live rebalance - assumes PGs being actively remapped are 50% transferred
+- analyse Up not Current utilisation, so can run during a rebalance - query Ceph for accurate PG backfill progress
 - reweight a specific pool
 - exclude hostnames